makersacademy/bowling-challenge/README.md

 ## Approach

-⚠️**Please Note**:⚠️ This project is only partially complete (as of February 10, 2019).
+⚠️**Please Note**: This project is only partially complete (as of February 10, 2019).
 This is a very rudimentary version of the brief.
 I have started refactoring into multiple classes locally (`scoreCard, frame, firstRoll, secondRoll`) howevever I have not pushed these changes up (in order to create a successful pull request).

 I've tried to follow a strict TDD process throughout writing this, although I felt the '_writing only enough code to make the tests pass_' approach led me to painting myself into a corner where re-starting was more practical than re-factoring.
 I'm unsure about where domain modeling should trump over the `red-green-refactor` approach.